-That’s why TVA spent a record-breaking $1.05 billion with small business suppliers in fiscal year 2016—a number that’s 24 percent higher than it was in 2012, having steadily increased each year since then.
+That’s why TVA spent a record-breaking $1.05 billion with small business suppliers in the fiscal year 2016—a number that’s 24 percent higher than it was in 2012 and has steadily increased each year since then.

-“Every year we look to increase our spending with small businesses,” says Althea Jones, manager, TVA Supplier Diversity and Development.
+“Every year, we look to increase our spending with small businesses,” says Althea Jones, manager TVA Supplier Diversity and Development.
 “It goes back to our mission of service and generating prosperity in the Tennessee Valley.
-Small businesses create jobs for our region—encouraging and supporting them ties to not only to our economic development work, but to our commitment to supplier diversity.
+Small businesses create jobs for our region—encouraging and supporting their ties not only to our economic development work but to our commitment to supplier diversity.

-TVA small business spending expressed as a percentage of total spending.
+TVA small business spending is expressed as a percentage of total spending.

-Ryan and his team have been inspired by their work with TVA in more ways than one.
-“They challenge us to be excellent, to raise our safety standards and to always keep improving,” he says.
+Their work has inspired Ryan and his team with TVA in more ways than one.
+“They challenge us to be excellent, to raise our safety standards, and to always keep improving,” he says.
 “And just as TVA is a good steward to the Valley, we try to be good stewards in our community here.”

-In addition to its spending with small businesses, TVA broke another of its records in fiscal year 2016, spending $439 million with diverse businesses—those that are minority-owned, woman-owned or veteran-owned among others.
+In addition to its spending with small businesses, TVA broke another of its records in the fiscal year 2016, spending $439 million with diverse businesses—minority-owned, woman-owned, or veteran-owned, among others.

 TVA diverse spending expressed as a percentage of total spending.